 7. Real-time Barcode Reading

 Today, most products come with a barcode for easy identification purposes.
-Manufacturing firms need to ensure that the products have accurately printed barcodes prior to dispatching them to the market.
+Manufacturing firms need to ensure that the products have accurately printed barcodes before dispatching them to the market.

 Manually verifying each barcode is a time-consuming affair, not to mention the associated costs of labor.
 Despite these manual checks, errors are inevitable.
 Computer vision systems are a preferable alternative here to recognize accurate barcodes.
 It can verify multiple barcodes in comparatively less time with high effectiveness.